mouadessalim/CookedGrabber/README.md

 - History stealer
 - More error bypass
 ## Disclaimer
-- Only for educationnal puposes
+- Only for educationnal puposes.
-- We decline any responsability in case of misuse of this code
+- We decline any responsability in case of misuse of this code.

 ## Author